Vimeo vs. YouTube – Key Differences Between Two Top Video Channels

 Understanding the pros and cons of using a few of the web’s video sharing sites

 The main differences between these two top video sharing sites come down to content control and purposes of use.
+There’s little downside to having an account with both, and many businesses do, including us.

 - YouTube is pretty much wide open on both ends – anyone can use it for anything short of porn, but controlling access and sharing of your work is harder to control.